- Updated: 6/2021

 Formal Application Process and Deadlines:

 Students are admitted to the Radiography program once a year.
-To officially apply, applicants must attend one of the Pre-Admission Conferences.
-During this conference, applicants will be given the required material to submit their application file.
+To officially apply, applicants must email the program coordinator during the spring semester.
+The program coordinator will send the applicants the required material to submit their application file.
 Applicants must submit the completed file by May 15th.
 Incomplete applications are automatically rejected from the pool.
 Application files will not roll over to the next application cycle.

 Post Admission Requirements and Schedule: